blinemedical/lldc-reflection/tutorial/Tutorial.md

 9. Leveraging enumerations to strings, values, etc.
 10. Metadata: what does `optional` mean?
 11. Metadata: what about optionally serializing a member if the value matches a reference?
+12. Metadata: what does it mean to leave it as a `blob`?
+What is a use case?

 ## Getting Started